ekumenlabs/rmf_inorbit_dashboard/README.md

 ```

 Now, point your browser to `http://127.0.0.1:8001` and you'll be prompted to include
-the fleet adapter, navigration graph and InOrbit Embeds API key as the following shows.
+the fleet adapter, navigation graph and InOrbit Embeds API key as the following shows.

 ![Initial configuration](assets/initial_configuration.gif)